Frequently Asked Questions

 It's important to remember though that at the moment we're sitting at a point where we've given players a lot of unit options to manage.
 We've cut very few units, but the units we cut were removed because they didn't add anything significant for the amount of extra room (and mental space for the player) they take up.

-So we're aware of the issue, we're thinking up ways of updating with it, but what the mod team decides to do may not be what the public expects.
+So we do keep track of new edition releases, we do spend time thinking up ways of updating with them, but what the mod team decides to do may not be what the public expects.

 - So Tyranids have bases now?

 - Yes.
 One of the downsides of the Dawn of War engine is that players need something equivalent to a base - something to spawn units and research technologies in.